McCarty wins at South Boston - Farmville

 Moss edged Ryan Joyner by .721-second in the event marred by eight caution periods.
 His flag-to-flag win was his fourth victory of the season at South Boston Speedway.

 Eric Winslow of Pelham, North Carolina, who won this event in 2019 and won the $250 R&S Race Cars Pole Award for the race, finished third.
-Brian Obiedzenski of Franklinton, North Carolina and Daniel Crews of Long Island completed the top five finishers in the 16-car starting field.
+Brian Obiedzenski of Franklinton, North Carolina and Daniel Crews of Long Island completed the top five finishers in the 16- car starting field.

-Nathan Crews Eludes Bounty Hunters, Wins 30-Lap Budweiser Pure Stock Division Race

 Nathan Crews of Long Island scored his eighth victory of the season Saturday night in the 30-lap Budweiser Hornets Division race and had a big payday in the process.